-The Austral Winter School on Microlocal Analysis and Non-elliptic Fredholm Theory
+The Austral Winter Workshop on Microlocal Analysis and Non-elliptic Fredholm Theory

-An Australian Mathematical Winter School run by ARC Laureate Professor Andrew Hassell at the Mathematical Sciences Institute, Australian National University.
-This is a two-week intensive winter school, taught by Andrew Hassell with two other distinguished researchers from Australia and the USA.
+An Australian Mathematical Winter workshop run by ARC Laureate Professor Andrew Hassell at the Mathematical Sciences Institute, Australian National University.
+This is a two-week intensive winter workshop, led by Andrew Hassell with two other distinguished researchers from Australia and the USA.

 Content navigation